DARTH-git/dampack/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs. win-builder (devel and release) both gave the same notes.
-The following notes were produced upon checking:
+There were no ERRORs or WARNINGs. win-builder (devel and release) both gave the same note.
+The following issues were raised in the note associated with checking CRAN incoming feasibility:

 1) this package is a new submission (this is correct)